-Bryan P. Tyson focuses on civil litigation, appellate litigation, election law, and government.
-He primarily represents governments, candidates, and companies in election and campaign finance matters.
+Bryan P. Tyson is an election lawyer, focusing on representing governments, candidates, and companies in election and campaign finance matters.

-Previously, Mr. Tyson served as the Executive Director of the Georgia Public Defender Council, a role that has been described as the managing partner of the largest criminal defense firm in the state.
-He was appointed to that position by Governor Nathan Deal.
-As Executive Director, he was responsible for overseeing more than 500 attorney employees, 200 attorneys working under contracts, and 400 staff and investigators in 43 judicial circuits across the state.
-He secured funding increases of more than $11 million, ended litigation against the agency, and professionalized agency operations.
-He also personally visited every judicial circuit where GPDC operates.
+Before returning to his election practice in 2018, Mr. Tyson served as the Executive Director of the Georgia Public Defender Council, a role that has been described as the managing partner of the largest criminal defense firm in the state.
+He was appointed to that position by then-Governor Nathan Deal and was responsible for overseeing more than 500 attorney employees, 200 attorneys working under contracts, and 400 staff and investigators in 43 judicial circuits across the state.

 Prior to admission to the bar, he worked in the Georgia General Assembly, most recently with the office of the minority leader of the Georgia House of Representatives.
 Following his work in the Georgia General Assembly, Mr. Tyson served as a policy aide to former Third District Congressman Lynn Westmoreland in Washington, D.C.

 Mr. Tyson was awarded the 2017 Indigent Defense Award from the Georgia Association of Criminal Defense Lawyers.
 He was also selected as one of five finalists for the Fulton County Daily Reports 2015 Attorney of the Year award and was selected for inclusion in the 2011, 2014, and 2015 Georgia Super Lawyers - Rising Stars lists.